Frequently Asked Questions for Exhibitors

 Where should I park?

 There are free & paid parking options at the event: limited street parking will be available around the Utah State Fairpark, but do keep an eye on any pertinent signage when choosing your spot.
 A lot of street parking in that area has an enforced 2-hour time limit, and parking within 10ft of a driveway is not allowed in the Fairpark neighborhood (and will be subject to a ticket).
 The Utah State Fairpark also manages a paid parking lot on their grounds (costing $7 per vehicle per day).
-Due to the huge volume of participants at this event, Craft Lake City unfortunately does NOT receive free parking passes to provide to exhibitors or staff.

 How does the load-in process work?